 Inguinal hernias should be fixed to avoid incarceration and strangulation.
 This 'hole' in the abdominal wall (patent processus vaginalis is the medical term) has been present since birth, and will not close on its own.
 Therefore, it is recommended to have it fixed as soon as it is diagnosed.
 Waiting months or years only increases the risk of a complication.

 What needs to be done before the operation?

-One (business) day before surgery, you will be told at what time to come in for the operation.
+One business day before surgery, you will be told at what time to come in for the operation.
 Your child will need to be without food or drink for several hours before the planned time of operation.
-Please follow the instructions closely; if your child does not have an empty stomach, anesthesia and surgery may be more risky.
+Please follow these instructions closely.
+If your child does not have an empty stomach, anesthesia and surgery may be more risky.

 What happens during and after surgery?

 The operation itself lasts about 30 minutes, and is done under general anesthesia.
 At the end of the operation, your child will be transported to the recovery room.
 Once everything is settled, someone will bring you to your child, so that you can be there as he/she wakes up.
 Once your child is fully awake, and can tolerate food (or at least something to drink), you will be allowed to go home.
 The stay in the recovery room should be about one to two hours.